-I didn't want to watch 'Dear White People' because I lived it
+I didn't want to watch "Dear White People" because I lived it

 The spectacle of it all just reinforced how much we weren’t wanted there in the first place.
 It seemed to be mocking us.
 Racism is nothing if not unoriginal, but these acts seemed so antiquated that they bordered on absurd.
 Like they didn’t care enough about us to even try to get creative.
 But racism, whether it’s interpersonal or institutional, is always about accessing and maintaining power—and with each new act of on-campus hate marking our difference as a threat, our tiny amount seemed to diminish.

 Soon, news trucks began crowding around, with reporters talking to students about the campus climate and leaning on us to unpack what it all meant, to suggest our grand theory on what was driving America’s racism.
 The FBI opened an investigation into the incident.
 Suddenly, my tiny liberal arts school had been thrust into a national conversation on the persistence of racism on college campuses.
-Classes were cancelled for a day for teach-ins and rallies.
+Classes were canceled for a day for teach-ins and rallies.
 Student activists drafted lists of demands.
 As often happens when racism becomes spectacle and forces a period of reckoning, for a moment, we could imagine inviting so many people to the table that we didn’t have to squirrel away our rations anymore.
 There would be professors of color giving toasts in rooms that the colleges would pay for.
 Those rooms would be cleaned by workers who were paid fair wages and granted paid sick leave.
 Those wages would come from annual operating budgets that were generous with plentiful scholarships doled out to the most underrepresented students.
 The food would be locally sourced, organically grown, and devastatingly good.
 The dinner would become a party and the party would only grow.

 But one week later, the party was over before even the guest list could be finalized.
 The FBI found that the professor had vandalized her own car.
 She was later convicted of two felony counts of insurance fraud and sentenced to a year in prison.
 Hate crime hoaxes are exceedingly rare, but that didn’t stop the Washington Post from sensational reporting on a spate of them that had taken place on college campuses that year.
 Everyone, it turns out, was looking for sympathy.